raspberrypilearning/dance-detector/en/step_3.md

 Press button B, wait for the countdown, then make your first 2-second action.

-This example shows a `Disco` action - but you can do whatever action you want!
+This example shows a `Disco` action, but you can do whatever action you want!

 <video width="360" height="640" controls>
   <source src="images/disco.mp4" type="video/mp4" alt="A video of young person recording samples of a dance move">